DaveParr/JekyllHubDemo/_posts/2017-03-28-setup-index-page.md

 This post will show you how to write a an index of blog posts for Jekyll on GitHub Pages.

-## Make a new folder named blog and a new file named index.html
+## Make a new file named index.html in the root directory

 I won't show you how to do this.